• Skip to main content

 London's Highest Individual Property Sales

-Date range: 1st September 2020 to latest dates available on land registry price sold data at the time of research.
+Date range: 1st January 2020 to 24th November 2025.
+Based on latest Land Registry price paid data at the time of research.

 back to the table of contents